fbpx

 Combine AI and machine learning tools with open-source GIS mapping software and cloud-based applications, and GIS professionals across industries can create sophisticated visualizations without limits from technology availability or capability.
 These add up to incredible opportunities for those who understand how to harness these possibilities.

 As artificial intelligence and machine learning become more accessible to industries beyond the sciences, there will be a need for specialists who can navigate these applications and make use of the results.
-While automation might eliminate some roles that deal with more rote responsibilities, it will open up more positions for those who have enhanced skill sets.
+While automation might eliminate some roles that deal with more rote responsibilities, it will open up more positions and career growth for those who have enhanced skill sets.

-Reason #3: You Can Find GIS Opportunities to Match Your Goals
+#3: Flexible Opportunities to Match Your Goals

 GIS jobs make for great careers, but there is not a singular path for those with geospatial skills.
 Graduates of GIS programs are not limited to one industry or location.
 You can find a position that fits your ideal working life and that follows the ways you want to impact the world.